Kaspar-Holding/SFP-ROA/README.md

 - GKs and superusers will now be redirected to Summary View Page in case of Reffered cases
 - Added two new columns referred and picked up (ARC who picks up the document) to make things easier for KPIs
 - Updated the counts too
+- ApexCharts added successfully
+- Progress is also available now
+- Date trend is also added
 - Deployment on Staging

 ### 16 October 2023: